epabitra/HK-Payments-Bank/README.md

 # HK Payments Bank

-It is simply a dummy Android application for demonstrate the Banking Application.
+It is simply a Android application for demonstrate the Banking Application.

 ### Technologies